-Many people have watched the success and growth of Scalp Guru, and spotted the obvious commercial advantage of setting up something similar with the covert aim of promoting their own clinic.
+Many people have watched the success and growth of Team Micro, and spotted the obvious commercial advantage of setting up something similar with the covert aim of promoting their own clinic.
 I completely understand the logic, and honestly I don’t blame them.
 However, some are posing as industry authorities when in reality, they lack either a depth of experience, or a sufficient portfolio of results to be taken seriously.

 Then there is the low entry price scam.
 In one example the provider in question was offering treatments for £99.00 each.
 Less than a hundred quid!
 What they don’t tell you is the cost of additional sessions (you WILL need additional sessions) or how long the £99.00 session is.
 So they’re half way through your head, but they’re going to stop because the time ran out?
 See my point?
 Then they slip in quietly with “individual results may vary”.
 Judging from some of the photos on their website, they’re not kidding either.

 For more information, the following articles are essential reading.
 If you’re still stuck, email me at firstname.lastname@example.org with some photos, and I’ll provide you with a personal recommendation.